nicoestrada/nico.ventures/src/index.md

 # Entrepreneur and Developer

 ::: warning
-This website is still under construction
+This website is an open repo that periodically updates
 :::

 Building niche sites, brands, and marketplaces.